Bon Jovi Live!

-Bon Jovi Live! was a concert tour by the rock band Bon Jovi.
-Staged in support of the band's thirteenth studio album Burning Bridges, the tour played arenas and open-air venues in 2015.
+Bon Jovi Live! was a concert tour by American rock band Bon Jovi in support of their thirteenth studio album, Burning Bridges.
 It began on September 11, 2015, in Jakarta, Indonesia, at the Gelora Bung Karno Stadium and continued through Asia, ending on October 3, 2015, in Tel Aviv, Israel, at Yarkon Park.
-It was the band's first tour without the guitarist Richie Sambora.
+It was the band's first tour without longtime guitarist Richie Sambora.